hopeadegbe/work_flow/README.md

-#-How to understand git and github
+## How to understand git and github